Aguero to miss Manchester Derby as Guardiola rules Man City star out for 'a few games' | Goal.com

 Aguero to miss Manchester Derby as Guardiola rules Man City star out for 'a few games'

-Sergio Aguero will sit out the Manchester derby at the Etihad Stadium on December 7 through injury, Pep Guardiola has confirmed.
+Sergio Aguero needs "a miracle" to be fit for the Manchester derby at the Etihad Stadium on December 7 through injury, Pep Guardiola has confirmed.

 The Argentina international limped off the pitch during City's 2-1 home win over Chelsea on Saturday with a suspected muscular injury.